UniversalDependencies/docs/_u-dep/acl.md

 ~~~

 A relative clause is an instance of `acl`, characterized by finiteness and a trace of
-the modified noun in the embedded clause .
-As with acl, the relation points from
+the modified noun in the embedded clause.
-the noun that is modified to the head of the relative clause, normally
-a verb.

 ~~~ sdparse
 I saw the man you love